tenforward/cgroup-v2-doc/cgroup-v2-ja.rst

 	Some kinds of allocations don't invoke the OOM killer.
 	Caller could retry them differently, return into userspace as -ENOMEM or silently ignore in cases like disk readahead.

-	This is the ultimate protection mechanism.
-As long as the high limit is used and monitored properly, this limit's utility is limited to providing the final safety net.
 ..

   memory.max